Using Docker for Ruby on Rails development on Windows

 Imagine that you are a Ruby on Rails developer in a startup...

 It was my first experience with startups.
 I found that startups are a very different world.
-Sometimes I think that if Cervantes was alive, maybe he would re-write his famous romance about Don Quixote according to the adventures of the heroes of our time, who decided to become modern knights-errant at startups.
+Sometimes, I think that if Cervantes was alive, maybe he would re-write his famous book about Don Quixote according to the adventures of the heroes of our time, who decided to become modern knight-errant at startups.

 Ruby on Rails development on Windows using Docker.
 Ruby on Rails developer in a startup

-You are finally at home after long hours (or days) of office rush with tight deadlines, endless meetings, calls, and other distractions...
+You are finally at home after long hours (or days) of office rush with tight deadlines, endless meetings, calls, other distractions and urgent stuff...

 So, you are at home and while you drink a cup of tea (or coffee) with your loved ones in a warm atmosphere, this creative moment probably will be caught by your relaxed and happy brain that will start to remember and analyze unsolved challenges in the background, and... suddenly, you see the bright solution to the interesting challenge that you had no single chance to overcome at the office.
 You are eager to convert the idea into code, but... unfortunately, you left your work laptop in the office (Due to the terrible traffic, of course.
-No laptop can survive if you carry it daily in over-crowded Istanbul traffic) and you have only your Windows PC that seems completely useless in front of Ruby on Rails...
-That is because setting up the Ruby on Rails development environment is not so straightforward on Windows, while it is native on Linux and macOS.
+No laptop can survive if you carry it daily in over-crowded Istanbul traffic) and you have only your home PC that seems completely useless in front of Ruby on Rails...
+While setting up the Ruby on Rails development environment is native on Linux and macOS, it is not straightforward on Windows.
+I have always used my home PC to make small changes, urgent hotfixes, or to prove new ideas.

 I found some workarounds for doing RoR development on Windows, using: